-In later workshops we will see how we can use this program to compare results between different strains.
+Later on we will see how we can use this program to compare results between different strains.

 Task 24: Check each variant in IGV

 N.B.
 If a variant doesn't seem to match what the snp_report file says, check the reverse reading frames.